jmfieldman/TheseusAndTheMinotaur/design/06-input.md

 ### 3.3 Touch (iOS / iPadOS)

-- **On-screen D-pad** for directional movement (positioned in the controls area, see §5).
+- **On-screen D-pad** for directional movement (no swipe gestures).
 - **On-screen buttons** for Wait, Undo, Reset, Pause.
-- Touch controls are placed in the **dedicated controls area** and never overlap the game diorama (see §5 for layout).
+- All touch controls are placed in the **dedicated controls area** below the game viewport (portrait only; see §5).
+- D-pad chosen over swipe for reliability and precision in tight puzzle situations.

 ### 3.4 Apple Remote (tvOS)